mcbenjemaa/packer-plugin-ionoscloud/README.md

-# Packer Plugin Profitbricks
+# Packer Plugin IONOSCloud
-The `Profitbricks` multi-component plugin can be used with HashiCorp [Packer](https://www.packer.io) to create custom images.
+The `IONOSCloud` multi-component plugin can be used with HashiCorp [Packer](https://www.packer.io) to create custom images.
 For the full list of available features for this plugin see [docs](docs).

 ## Installation